HEnquist/camilladsp/README.md

 ### Jack
 Jack is most commonly used with Linux, but can also be used with both Windows and MacOS.

-The Jack support of CamillaDSP should be considered experimental for the time being.
+The Jack support of the current CamillaDSP version (v0.6.0 at the time of writing) should be considered experimental.

 The jack server must be running.